booch/presentations/HTTP_Exploration/slides.md

 * `>` indicates traffic being sent from client to server
 * `<` indicates traffic being sent back from the server to the client
 * `*` indicates information about the connection between the client and server
+* The response body has no prefix characters

 ---